jckuri/DeepRL-Continuous-Control/Report.md

 Episode 20	Score: 36.68
 ```

 In the graph, the blue lines connect the scores in each episode.
-There is only 1 error at episode 17 in which the score drops to 15.25.
+There is only 1 error at episode `17` in which the score drops to `15.25`.
+All the other scores are greater than `30`.

 ![Plot of rewards (testing)](/images/plot-of-rewards-testing.png)